AveMarija/Competition/README.md

 #README#

-Guest regisration for wedding dinner.
+Guest regisration for an event.

 """